 Lincoln did instantly instruct the general-in-chief of the Army, Henry Halleck, to countermand General Orders №.11.
 Two days later, several urgent telegrams went out from Grant's headquarters in obedience to that demand: "By direction of the General in Chief of the Army at Washington," they read, "the General Order from these Head Quarters expelling Jews from this Department is hereby revoked."

 News of the order continued to spread, and though some editorials sided with Grant, most condemned its targeting of Jews.
 "Men cannot be condemned and punished as a class, without gross violence to our free institutions," wrote the New York Times a month after the order.
 But even that editorial spread anti-Semitic tropes about Jews, comparing them to Shylocks and complaining about the potentially destructive power of wealthy Jews.
 Grant's order helped stir up an ugly undertone of American life that isolated and damaged Jews who had come to the United States in search of elusive equality.

 The discriminatory order was quickly squelched, but the general never forgot it.
 In fact, he spent a lifetime trying to atone for it.
-When he was running for president in 1868, he confessed that the order “was issued and sent without any reflection and without thinking.”
-In-office, he named more Jews to public office than ever before, and promoted the human rights of Jewish people abroad, protesting pogroms in Romania and sending a Jewish diplomat to object.
+When he ran for President in 1868, he confessed that the order "was issued and sent without reflection and thinking."
+In office, he named more Jews to public office than ever before.
+He promoted the human rights of Jewish people abroad, protesting pogroms in Romania and sending a Jewish diplomat to object.

 Shylock is a character in William Shakespeare's play "The Merchant of Venice" (circa 1600).
 A Venetian Jewish moneylender, Shylock is the play's principal antagonist.
 His defeat and conversion to Christianity form the climax of the story.